NoraCodes/nora.codes/content/tutorial/an-intro-to-x86_64-reverse-engineering.markdown

 jne    73e <main+0x2e>          ; If it's not zero, loop
 </code></pre>

-It's important to note that, while we as humans would write this like the following C code, the compiler actually moved the second part of the loop check to the _end_ of the loop, and loads the next byte for the comparison string there.
+While we as humans would write this like the following C code, the compiler actually moved the second part of the loop check to the _end_ of the loop, and loads the next byte for the comparison string there.

+Note: This code was incorrect in the original version of this tutorial.
+Thanks to [empwill](https://github.com/empwill/) for correcting it.
+I note this so that readers will be aware that even experienced reverse engineers make mistakes, and that such mistakes are both expected and recoverable!

 > **Try It Yourself:** The following C code should be all you need to determine the correct code.
 Try it!